 The purpose of the claimed methods is to experiment on bodily tissue, bodily fluids or excreta extracted from the bodies of humans or animals.
 Information collected from such experiments must serve further research, and not the purpose of obtaining final diagnostic results.

-iv Treatment methods for humans or animals to prevent, reduce or eliminate diseases or causes of diseases from the bodies of live humans or animals
+iv Treatment methods to prevent, reduce or eliminate diseases or causes of diseases from live humans or animals

 Although the treatment methods themselves are non-patentable, the medicines used during the methods may be protected under the title of patent, so long as they meet all requirements for patent protection.

 The following methods are not considered as treatment methods:

 - methods for breeding animals using non-surgical methods on live animals, for the purpose of altering their growth characteristics (i.e., method of using electromagnetic stimulation on lambs in order to increase their meat quality, or quantity of wool);